2014–15 FK Austria Wien season: Matchdays 28–36

 On matchday 28, on 11 April Austria and Grödig finished their match in a 1–1 draw.
 Austria finished the matchday in seventh place.
 On matchday 29, on 19 April, Austria and Wolfsberg finished in a 1–1 draw.
 Austria finished in seventh place.
 On matchday 30, on 26 April Austria lost to Rheindorf Altach 2–0.
 Austria finished the matchday in seventh place.
 On matchday 31, on 2 May, Austria defeated Wiener Neustadt 2–1.
 Austria finished the matchday in sixth place.
 On matchday 32, on 9 May, Austria and Sturm Graz finished their match in a 0–0 draw.
 Austria finished the matchday in seventh place.
-In the 313th Weiner Derby, on matchday 34, Rapid Wien defeated Austria 4–1.
+In the 313th Vienna derby, on matchday 34, Rapid Wien defeated Austria 4–1.